Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 .. code-block:: python

-    professionalism_example_score_2 = mlflow.metrics.genai.EvaluationExample(
+    professionalism_example_score_2 = qcflow.metrics.genai.EvaluationExample(
-        input="What is MLflow?",
+        input="What is QCFlow?",
         output=(
-            "MLflow is like your friendly neighborhood toolkit for managing your machine learning projects.
+            "QCFlow is like your friendly neighborhood toolkit for managing your machine learning projects.
 It helps " "you track experiments, package your code and models, and collaborate with your team, making the whole ML " "workflow smoother.
 It's like your Swiss Army knife for machine learning!"
         ),